 The first thing that hits you when you enter the 1936 City Mutual Building – considered by many the finest Art Deco building in Australia – isn't the pristine stone and brass work.
 It's the smell.
 Push through the heavy brass doors and be greeted by a mingling of grilling meat, wood fire and leather.
 This is Sydney's best-smelling restaurant and it's enough to make your mouth water even before you sit down.
 Breathe it in as you look up at the grandeur of the room.

 Rockpool Bar & Grill has to be the most stylish dining room in town with incredibly high ceilings, Manhattan-style Art Deco architecture, private dining rooms including a dress circle upstairs.
 It's like something out of Mad Men.
 And it's a throwback to a time when money was no object.
 People said chef and owner Neil Perry was taking a huge gamble opening two multi-million-dollar restaurants in the same building in the middle of a global financial crisis, but he can now give all those naysayers the two-fingered salute.
-Next door's Spice Temple, which opened in January, is booked out on Friday and Saturday nights for weeks.
+Next door's Spice Temple is booked out on Friday and Saturday nights for weeks.
 And Rockpool Bar & Grill is already packed.
 What credit crunch?

 Head to the bar for a pre-prandial cocktail.
 Riedel glasses – 6,500 of them – are stacked in backlit metal brackets like working art installations.
 The table and chairs are heavy wood and leather.
 The cocktail list is short and classic, accompanied by a set of tongue-in-cheek house rules such as "No hooting, no hollering."